 Before there was reggae there was ska.
 This little known fact is being resurrected and celebrated in the 2014 version of Gimme One Riddim, the highly successful dance and theatre production being remounted for the third time in less than one year.

 Co-creators and choreographers Jasmyn Fyffe and Natasha Powell wanted to pay homage to what was then the new sound of Jamaica’s freedom after 300 years of British rule.
 The show has been described as a “musical education on feet, and on beat,” by reviewer Black Sebath.
 First premiering as part of TD Bank’s 2013 Then and Now Series, Gimme One Riddim is now having its third run at the Harbourfront Centre’s national dance series NextSteps, between March 27 and 29.
 We chatted with Jasmyn recently about the show and what life is like as a professional dancer.

 How did the idea for Gimme One Riddim come about?

 Tasha (Natasha) and I were in her basement in the summer of 2012.
-There was a grant application from TD Bank for their Then and Now Series during Black History month.
+There was a grant application from TD Bank for their Then and Now Series during Black History Month.
 She and I wanted to collaborate on a Caribbean theme since we both have Caribbean heritage.
-Her parents are Grenadian and Jamaican and mine are Bajan.
+Her parents are Grenadian and Jamaican and mine is Bajan.
 We did some research and listened to music.
-In the process we discovered that ska music was the emancipation music of Jamaica, and precursor of reggae and rocksteady.
+In the process, we discovered that ska music was the emancipation music of Jamaica and the precursor of reggae and rocksteady.
 We wrote the application, got the grant and then started production.